Are you doing what it takes to be a Good Leader?

 Confidence & Emotional Intelligence

 An effective leader should show confidence.
-Not arrogance but true honest and authentic confidence.
+Not arrogance but truly honest and authentic confidence.
 That is enough to ensure that others follow your commands.
 There will be times when you feel a lack of confidence, but it is how you transmit the energy of confidence.
 It is important to know that if you are unsure about your own decisions and qualities, then your team will struggle to follow you.

 As a leader, you have to be oozing with confidence, show some swagger and assertiveness to gain the respect of your team members.
 This does not mean that you should be overconfident, but you should at least reflect the degree of confidence required to ensure trust as a leader.

-Good leaders always have higher influence but how do they increase their influence on the point where people accept what they say.
+Good leaders always have higher influence but how do they increase their influence to the point where people accept what they say.
 They do this by connecting with people emotionally.
 That is where emotional intelligence comes into play.

 Three main reasons why a leader should be emotionally intelligent: